mauriciopoppe/blog/site/content/notes/mathematics/calculus/derivative.md

   a function changes with respect to its input as the input changes very slightly.

   <br />
-  This article covers physical and geometric interpretation of the derivative as well as some applications like finding maxima and minima in a function and newton-raphson.
+  This article covers the physical and geometric interpretation of the derivative, as well as some applications like finding maxima and minima in a function and Newton-Raphson.
 tags: ["math", "calculus", "derivative", "maxima minima"]
 image: /images/derivative.jpg
 date: 2015-04-02 10:00:00